storj/design-docs/20240808-custom-limit-email-notifications.md

 More specifically,

 When limit validation occurs for an upload:
+* if limit emails are disabled globally, or disabled for the project, skip
 * for segment and custom storage limits:
   * for each limit threshold (starting at highest threshold):
     * if this upload causes usage to meet or cross threshold: